-According to an article by Forbes Insights on reducing the impact of language barriers, “The impact of these language barriers may be significant.
+According to an article by Forbes Insights on reducing the impact of language and communication barriers, “The impact of these language barriers may be significant.
 Asked about consequences, nearly two-thirds of respondents (67%) said that miscommunications were leading to inefficiency.
 More than 40% noted that miscommunication made collaboration difficult, and a similar percentage noted that productivity was lower than it should be due to language barriers.”

 Some questions to think about if you are considering if a team member would benefit from language training: